 Roosevelt Island's Panorama Room on the top of Graduate Roosevelt Island © Noah Fecks / Panorama Room

-Roosevelt Island attracts visitors for the fun cable car that floats between Second Avenue and E. 59th Street and the middle of the island.
-Many people get off, look around to see a somewhat drab neighborhood, and then get back on cable car to Manhattan.
-A few others may walk to the southern tip of the island to gawk at the 19th-century ruined hospital once used for quarantining smallpox sufferers.
-But now there’s another, more cheery reason to come: the Panorama Room, located 18 floors atop the Graduate hotel, lives up to its name with all-encompassing views of the east side of Manhattan, Queens, and parts of Brooklyn.
-Plus, there are excellent food offerings marrying low and high-brow delights, including caviar nachos and truffle fries.
+Roosevelt Island attracts visitors for the fun cable car that floats between Second Avenue and E 59th St and the middle of the island.
+Many people get off, take a quick look around – then get right back on cable car to Manhattan.
+A few others may walk to the southern tip of the island to gawk at the 19th-century ruined hospital once used for quarantining smallpox sufferers or elegant Four Freedoms Park.
+But now there’s another, more cheery reason to come: the Panorama Room, located 18 floors atop the Graduate Hotel, lives up to its name with all-encompassing views of the east side of Manhattan, Queens and parts of Brooklyn.
+Its excellent food offerings marry low- and highbrow delights: think caviar nachos and truffle fries.

 Explore related stories